Covid-19: Meeting in person and wearing face coverings

 - if you need to eat, drink, or take medication on public transport

-Information cards that can be printed and shown, explaining that someone is exempt from using facemasks: Coronavirus (COVID-19): Severe Learning Disability Information Cards
+- Information cards from CBF that can be printed and shown, explaining that someone has a severe learning disability and cannot wear a face covering: Coronavirus (COVID-19): Severe Learning Disability Information Cards

 You can give feedback on this page here.